QuantitativeCriticismLab/DICES-2025-Ovid-Speech/README.md

 ## Citation

-If you use the code or data in this repository, please cite:
+If you use the data or code in this repository, please cite:

-> T. J. Bolt, P. Chaudhuri, and J. P. Dexter, “Computational Stylometry and Speech Style in Ovid’s *Metamorphoses*,” in C. Forstall and B. Verhelst (eds.), *Direct Speech in Greek and Latin Epic: Expanding the Methods and Canon*.
-Brill (2025), pp. 248–268. https://doi.org/10.1163/9789004750227_012
+> T. J. Bolt, P. Chaudhuri, and J. P. Dexter.
+“Computational Stylometry and Speech Style in Ovid’s *Metamorphoses*.”
+In *Direct Speech in Greek and Latin Epic: Expanding the Methods and Canon*, edited by C. Forstall and B. Verhelst, 248–268.
+Brill, 2025. https://doi.org/10.1163/9789004750227_012.

 ### BibTeX